Challenges with Pancreatic Cancer

 Red Lines = FFX responder

-NetraAI Significance and Impact in Precision Medicine
+Significance of NetraAI and Impact on Precision Medicine

 NetraAI has the unique capability to extract multiple hypotheses from patient datasets that allow us to draw conclusions on the mechanisms that play a role in specific patient subpopulations.
 This information can be used for biomarker discovery, targeted drug repurposing efforts, and additional areas of research focus such as identifying the underlying role of specific genes and pathways involved in regulating the patient response to therapy.